postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 To view the specific security warnings that Postman applies to all requests, see [Security warnings](/docs/api-governance/api-testing/security-warnings/).

-If it finds any, Postman adds the number of warnings to the **Security** tab in the response.
+If it finds any potential security risks, Postman adds the number of warnings to the **Security** tab in the response.

 <!-- TODO: screenshot -->

+To view the list of security warnings and to get more information about specific warnings:

 1. Select **Security** to view the warnings.
 1. For more details, select a warning to expand it.